Galion History Corner: Galion’s First Theatrical Production

 By Thomas Palmer

-With this weekend’s opening performances of “Spongebob: The Musical” at the Galion Community Theatre, I thought that it seemed a good time to look back to what was the first instance in recorded history when a play was staged in Galion.
+With another production in the wings at the Galion Community Theatre, I thought that it seemed a good time to look back to what was the first instance in recorded history when a play was staged in Galion.

 There may well have been family plays staged of sorts, but the first time that the public was welcomed to a full performance was in 1840, over 180 years ago.
 The place was one of two taverns in Galion, then a small settlement with only 200 residents.